State-of-Arizona/AESP-AgencyPlatformPublicPantheon/private/simplesamlphp/docs/simplesamlphp-changelog.md

 This document lists the changes between versions of SimpleSAMLphp.
 See the upgrade notes for specific information about upgrading.

+## Version 1.18.8

+Released 2020-09-02

+  * Fixed Artifact Resolution due to incorrect use of Issuer objects (#1343).
+  * Fixed some of the German translations (#1331).
+Thanks @htto!
+  * Harden against CVE-2020-13625;  this package is not affected, but 3rd party modules may (#1333).
+  * Harden against sevaral JS issues (npm update & npm audit fix)
+  * Fixed inconsistent configuration of backtraces logging
+  * Support for Symfony 3.x is now deprecated
+  * Support for Twig 1.x is now deprecated

+### authcrypt
+  * The dependency for whitehat101/apr1-md5 was moved from the base repository to the module (v0.9.2)

+### authx509
+  * Restore PHP 5.6 compatibility (v0.9.5)

+### cron
+  * Fixed old-ui (#1248)

+### ldap
+  * Moved array with binary attributes to authsource config (v0.9.9) Instead of having to edit code, you can now set 'attributes.binary' in the authsource configuration.

+### metarefresh
+  * Add attributewhitelist to support e.g. R&S+Sirtfi (v0.9.5)
+  * Restore PHP 5.6 compatibility (v0.9.6)

+### negotiate ###
+  * Restore PHP 5.6 compatibility (v0.9.8)
+  * Fixed a link (v0.9.9)

+### saml2 library
+  * Fixed a bug in the AuthnRequest-class that would raise an InvalidArgumentException when setting the AssertionConsumerServiceIndex as an integer on an saml:SP authsource.
+      Thanks to Andrea @ Oracle for reporting this.

 ## Version 1.18.7

 Released 2020-05-12